Making your homes warmer

-- Use one big appliance at a time so you are not using more electricity than the panels are producing so you don't get charged for it.
+- Use one big appliance at a time, so you are not using more electricity than the panels are producing, and you don't get charged for it

 Find out more in our PV user guide [PDF, 0.6MB].

 Pay less for your oil delivery and order at least a week in advance.
 Giving 2 to 3 weeks' notice can get you an even better price.
-Using a monitor, such as a watchman, can help you figure out when your oil is running low and understand when you should order oil.
+Using a monitor, such as a 'Watchman Sonic Oil Level Monitor', can help you figure out when your oil is running low and understand when you should order it.

 Oil prices can change considerably throughout the year and it is worthwhile comparing prices for availability.
 The minimum order volume is 500 litres.